 Your FICO scores from the three major credit bureaus may vary: not all creditors report to all three credit bureaus.
 For most people, though, periodically checking a single FICO score is probably enough, especially when you can check your credit score for free.

 If you’re trying to repair your credit, you’re at high risk of identity theft, or you have a reason to want to track every aspect of your credit file, a MyFico subscription will get you what you want to need.
 If you don’t have those needs, you’re probably buying more information than you need and more than you can effectively use.

 The biggest advantage of myFICO is that you get an in-depth, full picture of your credit profile.
 If you’re about to make a major financial decision – buying a house, refinancing a loan, or buying a new car – the service is valuable.

 If not?
 It’s still an excellent way to get a personalized analysis of your credit score.
-A myFICO membership can help you figure out the next steps you need to take to get your credit record in tip-top shape.
-Check out the site and sign up for myFICO to take advantage of all they have to offer.
+A myFICO membership gives you the most comprehensive look at your credit standing that you can get.

 MyFICO offers three subscription plans which vary in bureau coverage and update frequency: